starlake-ai/starlake/README.md

 * The `load` step allows you to load text files, to ingest POSITION/CSV/JSON/XML files as strong typed records stored as parquet files or DWH tables (eq.
 Google BigQuery) or whatever sink you configured
 * The `transform` step allows to join loaded data and save them as parquet files, DWH tables or Elasticsearch indices

-The Load Transform steps support multiple configurations for inputs and outputs as illustrated in the figure below.
+The Load & Transform steps support multiple configurations for inputs and outputs as illustrated in the figure below.

 ![Anywhere](docs/static/img/data-star.png "Anywhere")

-Starlake Data Pipeline steps are described below:

-- Landing Area: In this optional step, files with predefined filename patterns are stored on a local filesystem in a predefined folder hierarchy
-- Pending Area: Files associated with a schema are imported into this area.
-- Accepted Area: Pending files are parsed against their schema and records are rejected or accepted and made available in  Bigquery/Snowflake/Databricks/Hive/... tables or parquet files in a cloud bucket.
-- Business Area: Tables (Hive / BigQuery / Parquet files / ...) in the working area may be joined to provide a holistic view of the data through the definition of transformations.
-- Data visualization: parquet files / tables may be exposed in data warehouses or elasticsearch indices through an indexing definition

-Input file schemas, ingestion rules, transformation and indexing definitions used in the steps above are all defined in YAML files.